A young child walks along a taped floor line and steps over a low soft obstacle while a grown-up stays nearby.

 1. 01

-Show one slow walk on the path and step over the obstacle so your child can see the job.
+Show one slow, comfortable walk along the taped line and step over the obstacle so your child can see the job.

 2. 02